Shades (comics): In other media

 Shades appears in Luke Cage, portrayed by Theo Rossi.
 This version's nickname comes from his signature pair of Ray-Ban sunglasses.
-In his youth, Shades was a runaway until he was taken in by crime lord Maybelline "Mama Mabel" Stokes and worked with her grandson Cornell "Cottonmouth" Stokes' gang until he is sent to Seagate Prison, where he enters a same-sex relationship with his best friend, Darius "Comanche" Jones.
-While in Seagate, Shades and Comanche become enforcers for the corrupt warden, Albert Rackham, and unwittingly contribute to Luke Cage receiving his powers after grievously beating him for attempting to expose Rackham.
+In his youth, Shades was a runaway until he was taken in by crime lord Maybelline "Mama Mabel" Stokes and worked with her grandson Cornell "Cottonmouth" Stokes' gang until he was sent to Seagate Prison, where he entered a same-sex relationship with his best friend, Darius "Comanche" Jones.
+While in Seagate, Shades and Comanche became enforcers for the corrupt warden, Albert Rackham, and unwittingly contributed to Luke Cage receiving his powers after grievously beating him for attempting to expose Rackham.
 In the first season, Shades returns to New York and becomes Willis "Diamondback" Stryker's right-hand man before the latter sends him to assist Cottonmouth and Mariah Dillard.
 Following the former's death, Shades works with and eventually defects to Dillard after becoming disillusioned with Diamondback.
 Shades subsequently frames Diamondback for Cottonmouth's murder, helps Dillard send Cage to prison, becomes her lover, and helps her take over Cottonmouth's criminal empire.
-As of the second season, Shades reunites with a released Comanche while he and Dillard prepare to retire from their criminal activities and transition to insider trading.
+In the second season, Shades reunites with a released Comanche while he and Dillard prepare to retire from their criminal activities and transition to insider trading.
 However, the pair face opposition from Bushmaster's violent revenge plot against her, NYPD Detective Misty Knight's investigation into their affairs, and Comanche secretly working for the NYPD.
 These events culminate in Shades reluctantly killing Comanche and Dillard receiving police protection.
-When she kills innocents while retaliating against Bushmaster however, Shades turns himself into Knight and takes police immunity in exchange for working as a mole to incriminate Dillard, which they eventually succeed in.
+When she kills innocents while retaliating against Bushmaster however, Shades turns himself in to Knight and takes police immunity in exchange for working as a mole to incriminate Dillard, which they eventually succeed in.
 Following Dillard's death, Shades is also arrested due to his deal with the NYPD being revoked.